Cheltenham Model Railway Exhibitions

 Amelia Chamberlain OO gauge 4mm scale

-Aimford End is situated on a fictitious line in the Cotswolds in the era around the 1950’s and 1960’s on the Western Region.
+This is a fictitious line in the Cotswolds around the 1950’s and 1960’s on the Western Region.
+Part of this layout was built 40 plus years ago by my father.

 Gary Castell N gauge 2mm scale